-- Talk with your doctor or cancer team about the kind of exercise you can do to help reduce fatigue and give you more energy.
+- Talk with your cancer team about the kind of exercise you can do to help reduce tiredness and give you more energy.

-- If you’re confined to bed, do range-of-motion exercises as instructed by your nurse, doctor, or physical therapist.
+- If you must stay in bed, do range-of-motion exercises as instructed.
 In active range of motion, you move a joint without any help from others.
 Passive range of motion is when someone else moves it for you.
-Either type of range-of-motion exercises can be done without getting out of bed.
-Try not to move any joint that is painful.
+Either type of range-of-motion exercises can be done in bed.
+Try not to move joints in a way that causes pain.

 What caregivers can do

 - Go with the patient on walks or other exercise outings.